Families of jets of arc type and higher (co)dimensional Du Val singularities: Higher compound Du Val singularities

 \begin{definition} We say that $x \in X$ is a \emph{compound Du Val} (cDV) \emph{singularity} if the surface $S \subset X$ cut out by $\dim(X)-2$ general hyperplane sections through $x$ has a Du Val singularity at $x$. \end{definition}

 The following property characterizes isolated cDV singularities (cf.\ \cite{Mar96} for an earlier result in this direction in dimension three).

 \begin{proposition} Let $x \in X$ be an isolated hypersurface singularity of dimension $d \ge 3$.
-Then the following are equivalent: \begin{enumerate} \item $x \in X$ is a cDV singularity. \item $\mld_x(X) = d-1$, and for every divisor $E$ over $X$ computing $\mld_x(X)$ we have $\ord_E(\fm_x) = 1$ and $E$ computes $\mld_x(X,(d-2)\{x\})$. \end{enumerate} In particular, isolated cDV singularities are singularities of maximal embedding codimension. \end{proposition}
+Then the following are equivalent: \begin{enumerate} \item $x \in X$ is a cDV singularity. \item $\mld_x(X) = d-1$, and for every divisor $E$ over $X$ computing $\mld_x(X)$ we have $\ord_E(\fm_x) = 1$ and $E$ computes $\mld_x(X,(d-2)\{x\})$. \end{enumerate} In particular, isolated cDV singularities are normal locally complete intersection singularities of maximal embedding codimension, according to \cref{d:max-ecodim}. \end{proposition}